| Could An Aspirin A Day Help Keep Prostate Cancer Away?ROCHESTER, MINN. -- A Mayo Clinic study suggests

 simple and direct," the report said, adding that if pregnant women were told

 to limit consumption, they would interpret it to mean "do not consume."
+The documents obtained by the Environmental Working Group show, however,

 that women were far more savvy than that.
 After being presented with